 At this point children will:

 Have a SEN Plan or a Pastoral Support Plan (very occasionally both) outlining their strengths and needs and how these are best met by adults working with them.
-The SEN Plan will include a OPP (One Page Profile) to represent the child’s voice.
+The SEN Plan will include a OPP (One Page Profile) or SMTLP (Supporting Me to Learn Plan) to represent the child’s voice.
 Children with the most complex needs may have an individual timetable.

 Receive support or interventions appropriate to their needs.

-May be referred to other professionals such as the Advisory Learning support teacher, Educational Psychologist, Child and Adolescent Mental Health Service (Camhs), NHS services and, social care for specialist advice.
+May be referred to other professionals such as WISENDSS, Educational Psychologist, Child and Adolescent Mental Health Service (Camhs), NHS services and social care for specialist advice.
 Consent for this will always be sort from parents/carers before referrals are made.

 If there are sudden, dramatic changes in a child’s needs outside of this termly framework, children may be identified as having SEND through discussion with parents, teachers and the SENCo.